Malpensa Express: Milano Cadorna–Malpensa

-There are stopping services (Milano Bovisa, Saronno and Busto Arsizio Nord) linking Milano Cadorna station to Malpensa Airport, named "MXP" and usually is first class only.
-The running times of the services ("Milan Cadorna" to "Malpensa Airport Terminal 2") is about 43 minutes.
+There are stopping services (Milano Bovisa, Saronno and Busto Arsizio Nord) linking Milano Cadorna station to Malpensa Airport, indicated as MXP (the IATA code for Malpensa) and usually is first class only.
+The running times of the services (Milano Cadorna to Malpensa Airport Terminal 2) is about 43 minutes.

 From Milano Cadorna, the Malpensa Express runs along the Milan–Saronno railway to its first stop at Milano Bovisa, where there is interchange with trains to Erba and Asso and the suburban service to Camnago-Lentate.

 The Malpensa Express then continues to Saronno (roughly halfway between Cadorna and Malpensa), which offers interchange with the lines for the cities of Varese-Laveno, or Como, or Seregno.

 From Saronno, the Malpensa Express proceeds along the Saronno–Novara railway, to the junction at Sacconago, located just beyond Busto Arsizio, which is the final stop before Malpensa Airport.
 It then heads to the airport along a rail link branching off to the right from the line to Novara.

-The Malpense Express stops at Terminal 1 of the airport and continues then to Terminal 2.
+The Malpensa Express stops at Terminal 1 of the airport and continues then to Terminal 2.